Protect Your Data Throughout the Pipeline

 Before introducing the privacy-protecting techniques, it is important to understand the four stages of the data pipeline:

 - Data Acquisition: first off, the data must be acquired, which can be either generated internally or externally from third parties.

 - Data Organization: the data is now stored for future use, and needs to be protected along the pipeline to avoid misuse and breaches.
 This can be achieved using access controls.

 - Data Analysis: the data must now be opened up and mobilized in order to analyze it, which allows for a better understanding of an organization’s operations and customers, as well as improved forecasting.

-- Data Publishing: lastly, analysis results are published, and/or internal data is shared with another party.
+- Data Publishing: analysis results are published, and/or internal data is shared with another party.

 Now that we have talked about the 4 stages of the data pipeline, let’s go over the sixteen privacy-protecting techniques that can be implemented throughout the pipeline to make it privacy-protected.

-Within the randomizing group, there are two techniques: additive and multiplicative noise, where random noise is added to or multiplied to the individual’s record to transform the data.
+Within the randomizing group, there are two techniques: additive and multiplicative noise.
+In applying these techniques, random noise is added or multiplied on the individual’s record to transform the data.
 These techniques can be used in the Data Acquisition stage of the data pipeline.

 The output group has three techniques, which are used to reduce the inference of sensitive information from the output of any algorithm.
 The first technique is known as association rule hiding, where information used to exploit privacy can be taken from the rules identified in the data set.
 Next, there is the downgrading classifier effectiveness technique, where data is sanitized to reduce the classifier’s effectiveness to prevent information from being leaked.
 Finally, the query auditing and inference control technique, where data queries can output data that can be used to detect sensitive information.
 These techniques can be applied to the Data Publishing stage of the data pipeline.